Choose where to sleep in Spain: we have over 9411 hotels available in 723 cities

-The south of Spain: The southern part of Spain is entirely occupied by the autonomous community of Andalusia, which, thanks to its seaside location, its climate and its cities, is a greatly appreciated tourist region.
+The southern part of Spain is entirely occupied by the autonomous community of Andalusia, which, thanks to its seaside location, its climate and its cities, is a greatly appreciated tourist region.
 Among the most important cities we have to mention Cordoba, Malaga, facing the Mediterranean Sea, and Seville, considered the cultural, artistic and economic centre of southern Spain.

 The 4 communities of eastern Spain are Catalonia, whose official languages are Spanish and Catalan and whose capital is the charming Barcelona; Aragon, whose capital is Zaragoza; the Valencian Community, which has several important tourist centres such as Valencia, located on the Mediterranean coast, and Alicante; the Region of Murcia.

 Spain is therefore one of the most interesting European countries to visit because, while maintaining a single culture as a nation, it also has many different identities, each of which presents some interesting aspects that should be discovered.
 Besides, the presence of a wide range of accommodations, ranging from 5 star luxury hotels to family-run hotels the country will allow you to easily find special offers on your next visit to Spain.